 Everyone inside or outside of your work has an agenda for you.
 Your firm wants one thing.
-You friends and family also have an agenda for you.
-These work and home life agendas may or may be what you want.
-That’s why working with a coach is so beneficial for professionals wanting to move forward their career.
-A coach will give you a sounding board and keep you accountable to YOUR goals.
+Your friends and family also have an agenda for you.
+These work and home life agendas may or may not be what you want.
+That’s why working with a coach is so beneficial for professionals wanting to move forward in their careers.
+A coach will give you a sounding board and keep you accountable for YOUR goals.
 If you look at any successful person in your practice, I bet you that they have used or are using a coach to help them achieve their goals.

 7. Grow your own rainy day funds

 Very often we can get trapped in an unsuitable role or firm because we can’t afford to leave.
 Therefore aim to build up a rainy day pot of savings which will pay your bills for 6-12 months.
 Having this money stashed away may be the difference between breaking free from career hell and career heaven.

 If you want to drive your career forward, don’t rely on your firm.
 Reflect, ask yourself the hard questions and start planning where you want to be in X amount of time.
 Once you’ve done this, all you have to do then is invest in the efforts that will get you there.
 Whether that’s taking advantage of the training opportunities you have at your firm or paying for your own development and business coach, the rewards of any action are worth it if they move you just that little bit closer to your goal.

 Drive your career your way!